 Official transcripts from all institutions attended.
 Upload copies of official transcripts to the online application system.
 Mail official transcripts to the USC Office of Graduate Admission.
 For instructions, click here.

-Students accepted into the USC School of Pharmacy Master of Science program are not eligible for institutional financial aid.
+Students accepted into USC Mann Master of Science program are not eligible for institutional financial aid.
 Students are not permitted to be paid for working in a lab while enrolled in research or thesis units.
 During the summer, faculty advisors may provide a stipend, arranged on an individual basis.

 For available external fellowships, please visit the Graduate School website.

 For information on tuition and fees, please visit the Financial Aid website.